whblondeau/jnpath/README.md

 Why?

 Well, it's not a trivial question to answer, but I think the roots lie in the cultural and work norms of the JavaScript developer community: the majority of the people who work with JSON.
 To boil it down to a drastically oversimplified form:
 - JavaScript developers appear to hate all things XML.
+(They're not alone.
+XML is, unfortunately, detested in many communities of practice.)

-- JavaScript developers are so focused on mastering asynchronous code (in a syntax that, let's face it, is pretty ugly), and on coping with the various web development frameworks, that they justifiably do not want to learn yet another syntax—let alone another way of thinking about programming.
+- JavaScript developers are so focused on mastering asynchronous code (expressed in a syntax that, let's face it, is demanding and pretty ugly), and on coping with the various web development frameworks, that they justifiably do not want to learn yet another syntax—let alone another way of thinking about programming.

-Given these predispositions, it's understandable that some worthy efforts to apply XPath to JSON have seen little uptake.
+Given these predispositions, it's understandable that some worthy efforts to apply XPath-style benefits to JSON have seen little uptake.

-JNPath is another whack at the piñata.
-One that attempts to avoid predictable resistance to XPath technologies.
+JNPath is one more whack at the piñata.
+One that attempts to avoid predictable (and arguably justified) resistance to XPath technologies.

 ----
 (For an extended discussion of this section, see [Design Principles](https://github.com/whblondeau/jnpath/blob/master/design_principles.md).)